vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ## 4. What is @Binding?

 ### Answer:
-@Binding is used to pass a reference
-of a state variable to another view.
+@Binding is used to pass a reference to a state variable to another view.

-It allows child view to modify parent data.
+It allows the child to view and modify parent data.

 ### Example:
 ```swift